simple-login/website/content/terms.md

 layout: "single_markdown"
 ---

-**Last updated: 2022-12-30**
+**Last updated: 2024-01-01**

 Thanks for using our products and services ("Services").
-The Services are provided by SimpleLogin, located at 147 BD Henri Sellier, 92150, France.
+The Services are provided by Proton AG, located at Route de la Galaise 32, 1228 Plan-les-Ouates.

 By using our Services, you are agreeing to these terms.
 Please read them carefully.